 New Zealand is often associated with extrovert travel because of the extreme adventure sports that have made it world-famous.
 However, introverts crave that adrenaline rush too!
 This is also an ideal spot for introverts because of the beautiful natural parks, personalized excursions, and abundant photo opportunities.

 When many people think of American beach towns, party scenes in Florida and California come to mind.
 The Oregon Coast offers an entirely different beach experience, one that’s wonderfully suited to introverts.
 The beaches aren’t all that warm, even in summer, but they are stunningly beautiful, mystical, and mysterious.
 Fog often hovers over the coast, making you feel like you’re the only one around.

 Finland is remote and much less touristy than other parts of Europe, and the culture here is welcoming to introvert travelers.
 The locals appreciate peace, quiet, and nature, so it’s easy to get lost in your own personal space here.
 Finland is a safe destination for solo travelers, free of judgment and with plenty of space to call your own for a while.

-Monument / Landmark in Glastonbury, United Kingdom
+Other Great Outdoors in Glastonbury, United Kingdom

 If you think you are alone as an introvert traveler, you couldn’t be more mistaken!
 The Sacred Introvert Retreat is dubbed as the “first travel experience for introverts by introverts,” and it offers a tour through Glastonbury, England and the Great Kingdom of Wessex.
 Although there are other people on the tour too, the tour’s activities keep an introvert’s perspective in mind, and there are plenty of opportunities to recharge in the beauty of nature.